zwang695/alexa-skills-list/README.md

 *Alexa ask baby stats to add poop and pee*

-Baby stats is a skill that counts stats for your babies diapers (wet and stool), and meals.
-You can then ask Alexa to get stats or ask when the last diaper was.
+Baby stats is a skill that counts stats for your baby (feeding, stool, wet, weight, or others).
+You can then view them online, or on a mobile app.

 ***